jewright/Autonomous-Navigation-and-Platform-Landing/README.md

-# Autonomous Navigation using a Jackal UGV
+# Autonomous Navigation and Platform Landing
-For furthering advancement toward autonomous navigation and platform landing, I implemented ROS onto robotic hardware and software.
-The ROS distribution used as melodic along with Ubuntu 18.04 on the Host PC used for this project.
+For furthering advancement toward autonomous navigation and platform landing, I utilized ROS to program robotic hardware and software.
+The ROS distribution used was melodic along with Ubuntu 18.04.
+Additionally, I used a UGV, UAV, and a Motion Capture Stystem.

 ## Hardware Used